 Used Car: 2009 Kia Rio Review

-The 2009 Kia Rio is competent around town, but with few standard features and poor safety and reliability scores, the Rio gets trounced by the competition.
+The 2009 Kia Rio is competent around town, but with few standard features and poor safety scores, the Rio gets trounced by the competition.

 Both the back seat and trunk in the Rio are short on space.
 The base model also has few standard features.
 A four-speaker stereo is standard, but air conditioning isn’t.
 You also can’t get electronic stability control on any Rio model, but higher trims have anti-lock brakes.
 Test drivers were unimpressed with the Rio’s performance, expressing that the base engine had adequate power for city driving, but struggled in highway passing.
 The Rio’s fuel economy isn’t bad, however.